Tips & Tricks

 • “Turn Emails into Revenue” (Mailchimp),

-• “Strong against pain” (Perskindol)
+• “Effective against pain” (Perskindol)

-2. Confirmation: "This is the right place for me"
+2. Confirmation: “I'm in the right place”

-• Who is being addressed?
+• Who is it for?

-• What problem is being solved?
+• What problem does it solve?

 Examples:

-3. Clear call to action (CTA)
+3. Clear Call-to-Action (CTA)

 What should visitors do?

-• Offer only one main promotion
+• Only offer one main action

-4. Visual clarity
+4. Visual Clarity

-• Shows what it looks like or how it works
+• Shows how it looks or works

 • No generic stock images